Code-Institute-Submissions/saoirse-defi-milestone1-bad-arts-1.0_sub/README.md

 * The primary color choices of black and orange were chosen work in harmony the previously designed Bad Arts Entertainment logo.

-* The secondary color white was chosen for large blocks of text to provide contrast and increase legiblity.
+* The secondary color white was chosen for large blocks of text to provide contrast and increase legibility.

 #### Styling

-* Event containers were given a custom image as a background in order to give them the resemblence of a ticket stub.
+* Event containers were given a custom image as a background in order to give them the resemblance of a ticket stub.

 * Custom carousel arrows were created using an orange and white color scheme to blend in with the previous chosen colours.